X icon white, transparent background.

 Set up scalable compensation processes with Leapsome

-🚀 Create and refine your salary structure with Leapsome
+🚀 Create and refine your salary ranges with Leapsome

 Discover Leapsome’s reusable templates and automated workflows for compensation management planning and scaling.